-- Gently drizzle in the water and knead the dough by hand or in a stand mixer with the dough hook.
+- Gently drizzle in the water (you might not need the whole cup) and knead the dough by hand or in a stand mixer with the dough hook.
 You might not need all of the water or you might need a little more depending on where you are and the weather.
 You want the dough to be smooth-ish and pliable but not wet nor too dry.

 - Place the ball of dough in a large bowl and drizzle on the oil.
 Coat lightly, cover the bowl and place in a warm spot for 1 ½ hours or until it's visibly risen.